sunfishcode/wasm-reference-manual/WebAssembly.md

-For a table definition in the [Table Section], as opposed to a [table import](#import-section), an array of elements is created with the table's initial length, with elements of the table's element type, and initialized to all special "null" values specific to the element type.
+For a table definition in the [Table Section], as opposed to a [table import](#import-section), an array of elements is created with the table's `minimum` length, with elements of the table's element type, and initialized to all special "null" values specific to the element type.
 For a table import, storage for the table is already allocated.